PimDoos/kia_connect/README.md

-# kia_connect
-Home Assistant Custom Component: Kia Connected Services
+# MyKia / Kia Connected Services
 This custom component integrates MyKia into Home Assistant.

 Setup with HACS